Hearst-DD/alexa-horoscope-workshop/README.md

 ## Workshop Goals
 Complete our Horoscope sample skill by
 * Creating a HoroscopeForSign Intent which includes a sign slot
 * Add a response handler to the code which handles the new intent

-## Setup instructions (for MacOS)
+## Setup instructions (for macOS)
 * Install Node 8.10.0
 * [Install nvm](http://nvm.sh) (if you need to switch between node versions)
 * [Install npm](https://www.npmjs.com/get-npm)